Finance for Operations Directors

 If you want to effectively head any business operation, you need to understand the numbers underlying your team’s work.
 Financial skills are essential for operations directors looking to improve their project management efficiency, leadership skills, and problem-solving acumen.

-This online course starts with an overview of basics such as cost and investment, then proceeds to more advanced concepts like earned value analysis to solidify your mastery of operations-focused finance principles.
+This finance for operations directors training course online starts with an overview of basics such as cost and investment, then proceeds to more advanced concepts like earned value analysis to solidify your mastery of operations-focused finance principles.

 - 46 lessons